 Preheat the oven, and place cupcake liners in your cupcake/muffin tin.

-I really like to use the parchment paper ones ones linked above because the muffins come free so easily and without mess.
-You also don’t have to spritz the liners with nonstick baking spray, so that’s a win, too!
+I really like to use the parchment paper ones* (affiliate link) because the muffins come free so easily and without mess.

 Make the Pumpkin Muffin Batter

-In a large mixing bowl, blend the pumpkin, sugar, applesauce and eggs together until smooth.
+Combine the pumpkin, sugar, applesauce and eggs in a large mixing bowl.
+Whisk until smooth.

-In another bowl, sift together the flour, baking soda, baking powder, cinnamon and salt.
+Sift the flour, baking soda, baking powder, cinnamon and salt into another bowl.
 Whisk until combined.

-Pour the pumpkin mixture into the dry ingredients, and use a rubber spatula to fold the ingredients together until just combined.
+Combine the ingredients.
+Pour the pumpkin mixture into the dry ingredients.
+Use a rubber spatula to fold the ingredients together until just combined.

 Make the Cream Cheese Filling